 I encourage leaders to begin their day with self‐reflection, which is also an exercise in self‐awareness.
 If we are to improve our leadership skills, then it’s important to take stock of our strengths and weaknesses, our values and behaviors, and the ways in which we attempt to influence others.
 In other words, self‐awareness and self‐reflection are about gaining a deeper understanding of our leadership style.

 5 Quick Tips For Better Self-Reflecting

 Journaling is an effective method for self‐reflection.
 Take ten uninterrupted minutes each day, for thirty days, and write down your thoughts on where you are now as a leader and what you can do to improve.
 This article has a series of great self‐reflection questions.

-Great leaders have an ability to focus on what’s most important at that moment.
+Effective leaders have the ability to focus on what’s most important at that moment.
 Yet, giving full attention to what we’re doing or to another person is not easy in a world full of competing priorities.
 Many leaders believe they are good multi‐taskers.
-However, research shows that multi‐tasking decreases our ability to think clearly, solve problems, and make good decisions.
+However, research shows that multitasking decreases our ability to think clearly, solve problems, and make good decisions.

 Notice what time frame your mind is in.
 If it’s in the past or future, gently bring it back to the present.
 There’s no better place to live and work than the here and now.

 Stepping away can sometimes have a bigger impact on your success than staying in the action.
 It might seem impossible to do, but try to carve out two hours at first.
 Remember, Warren Buffet carves out whole days during his work week!

 Tell everyone you’re at the dentist.
 I promise the world will not come to an end.
 Find a place where you can hide from your task list and find yourself.
 Think about how you can shift from a preoccupation with all the chaotic, reactive, repetitive activity and do something better.